 1. Understand the Type of Cotton

 First, look at the description of cotton content.
 Most T-shirts described simply as “100% cotton” are made from a less expensive, less refined open-end cotton, offering good value for a basic tee.
 Ringspun cottons are smoother and stronger.
 They’ve been through a spinning process that softens and straightens each fiber.
 Another step up in quality is combed ringspun cotton, which is even more refined.
 After the cotton fibers have been spun, they’re combed to remove any impurities or imperfect strands.
+People can check out MyUSAddress for the best shipping related advices.

 2. Know the Origin